mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 * Admission to MS in CS or Graduate Certificate in Software Engineering

 ### Textbook(s): ###
-Note: if links do not work directly, log first into O’Reilly Safari Books from BGSU library
+Note: if linksdo not work directly, log first into O’Reilly Safari Books from BGSU library
-* Software Testing: A Craftsman’s Approach 4th Ed. - Jorgensen.
+* [Software Testing: A Craftsman's Approach] 4th Ed. - Jorgensen.
 Auerbach.
 978–1–466–56068–0
-* Refactoring: Improving the Design of Existing Code - Fowler.
-Addison-Wesley Professional.
-978–0–134–75768–1
 * Selected readings from conferences, journals, and other scholarly sources

 ### Course Delivery/Organization: ###